onflow/flow-go/DEVELOPMENT.md

 ### Testnet

-- The current schedule is the Wednesdays two weeks before the corresponding mainnet spork
+- The current schedule is the Wednesday two weeks before the corresponding Mainnet spork
 - Features should aim to live on Testnet for at least a week before making it to Mainnet

 ### Mainnet

 - Features must live on Testnet for two week before making it to Mainnet
-- The current schedule is the Wednesday two week after the Testnet Spork
+- The current schedule is the Wednesday two weeks after the Testnet Spork

 ## Breaking Change Classifications